ava-cms/ava/docs/ai-reference.md

 ## What Ava Is NOT

-- Not a database-backed CMS
+- Not a database-backed system
 - Not a static site generator
 - Not a visual builder / WYSIWYG
 - Not a media manager